About Affinity Mentoring

 What Affinity Mentoring Offers

-We regularly say that every youth needs 5-7 safe adults they can talk to and trust for healthy development and growth, but simply introducing a student and adult is not the same as fostering relationship building.
-That is why we have built a mentoring program that focuses on equity-based barrier reduction work to help address the myriad barriers that keep youth from building trusting, adult relationships.
+Every youth needs 5-7 safe adults they can talk to and trust for healthy development and growth, but simply introducing a student and adult is not the same as fostering a life-changing connection.
+That is why we have built a mentoring program that focuses on equity-based, barrier reduction work to help address the barriers that keep youth from trusting adult mentor-relationships.

 Awards